akanbi/chuck-norris-facts/README.md

 # Chuck Norris Facts
 <img src="https://pngimage.net/wp-content/uploads/2018/05/chuck-norris-approved-png-3.png" height="100">

-This project has idea for pratice and study concepts modularization and clean architecture on android projects.
-To have data to show, is consumed api of chucknorris.io, this api show facts of iconic Chuck Norris.
+This project has an idea practice and study modularization and clean architecture concepts  in android projects.
+To have data to show, it is consumed api of chucknorris.io, this api display facts of it is iconic Chuck Norris.

 Link: https://api.chucknorris.io/